 My name is Alex Mullarky and I am a writer and veterinary nurse.
 I studied English at St Andrews in Scotland and Screenwriting at the Victorian College of the Arts in Melbourne.
 My pronouns are she/her.

 I love working with animals and divide my time between caring for pets and wildlife and writing for children and adults.
-When I’m not working I love walking and planting trees.
-I also play roller derby.
+When I’m not working I love walking, wild swimming and planting trees.
+I play roller derby with Auld Reekie.

 My wife is Australian and we lived together in Melbourne and the Macedon Ranges for five years, but are now based in Edinburgh.
 We have a Kelpie named Finn, two cats named Pepper and Gansey, and a horse called Rouk who currently resides down under.

 I was very fortunate to stumble across a poster for the New Lines Playwriting Competition outside my local library when I was a teenager.
 As one of the winners I went on to write two plays with wonderful mentors that subsequently toured the north of England.